carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - A method to compute the distance between two classes, it can be used in decision trees
 - A method to compute the separation of the objects inside a cluster

-## Which of the following characteristic of data can reduce the effectiveness of DBSCAN?
+## Which of the following characteristic of data can reduce the effectiveness of dbscan?

 - Clusters have concavities
 - All the variables are the same range of values